mehfuzh/LinqExtender/_posts/2010-11-21-getting-started.markdown

 	}
 {% endhighlight %}

-The interface has only one method named Execute that accepts custom expression that is poplulated by the extender and which we will parsing to produce TSQL statment.
+The interface has only one method named _Execute_ that accepts translated expression that is poplulated by the extender and which we will be visiting to produce TSQL statement.

-Generally, the expresion with be visited by visitor pattern, one can write the vistor class specific to LinqExtender and include as an base class and override its various methods to build the expected query / request.
+Generally, the expresion will be traversed by visitor pattern, one can write the vistor class specific to LinqExtender then include as an base class and override its various methods to build the expected meta that will be run against a data store or send over HTTP to produce the expected result.

-However a similar class is provided in LinqExtender.Tests project to start as a reference.
+To smooth things up, a similar class is provided in LinqExtender.Tests project to start as a reference.

 Before doing a deep dive.
 Let me do an short introduction on how the simiplied tree is constructed.